hskettler/cultural-assessment/selection-workflow-framework.md

 </ul>

 <h3>Documenting Selection Decisions</h3>
-d<p>Document decisions about what is selected for acquisition in a place where people (as defined by the organization) can view it and refer to it.
+<p>Document decisions about what is selected for acquisition in a place where people (as defined by the organization) can view it and refer to it.
 Some institutions do not share the results of their selection decisions.</p>

 <h4>Examples:</h4>
 <ul>